ViRGiL175/github-project-issue-to-sheets/README.md

 # github-project-issue-to-sheets
-Wanna import your Issues info to Google Sheets?
+Do you want to import your Issues info into Google Sheets?

-Cause we want Repository dashboard, Burndown Chart and other analysis.
-Google Sheets is simplest way to build your custom dashboard!
+Sometimes we need Repository dashboard, Burndown Chart and other analytics.
+Google Sheets is the simplest way to build your custom dashboard!

 ## But how?
 It's pretty easy.
-But requires some steps:
+But it requires some steps:

 ### 1. Enable Google Sheets API